Popup Camping Market Trends

 - Baby Boomers are getting older and migrating to larger Tent Trailers and 5th Wheel RVs with less sleeping areas and more luxury for older retired people.

-- Personally, I keep hoping people will come to their senses and stop increasing debt, spending, and excessive purchases of large RVs and large expensive tow vehicles, but that's like hoping the entertainment industry will once again begin to promote traditional values.
+- Personally, I keep hoping people will come to their senses and stop increasing debt, spending, and excessive purchases of large RVs and large expensive tow vehicles, and re-learn the excitement of setting up camp together.

 Latest Breaking News!!!